ankitrox/WooCommerce-Simply-Order-Export-Add-on-Doc/README.md

 * If email is configured on your website's server, check settings for incoming emails.
 * Contact by [sharethingz contact form](http://sharethingz.com/contact/) from your registered email, if your payment is successfully completed, zip file of plugin will be sent to you by email.

+**I cannot see order export settings under woocommerce=>settings**

+* Please confirm if latest versions of woocommerce and woocommerce simply order export plugin is installed.
+* Deactivate all plugins except woocommerce, woocommerce simply order export and woocommerce simply order export add-on plugins and switch to default wordpress theme (Twenty Fifteen), check if similar issue still persists or not?
+* If none of these helps, contact through [ShareThingz Contact Form](http://sharethingz.com/contact/)

 **Where I can get support regarding this plugin?**

 It is planned to setup support forum on [ShareThingz](http://sharethingz.com), till the time you can send your questions to [ShareThingz official facebook page](http://facebook.com/shrthngz).
 Please post your questions on wall, this will help other users to take reference of your questions.